-1. adhere to the rules of natural justice;

-- 2. ensure that the teacher being evaluated receives written communication about why the evaluation is taking place and what procedure, criteria and standards will be used; - 3. be based only on evidence gathered during the evaluation, including observations of the teacher's teaching practice; - 4. include pre- and post-visitation conferences; - 5. be conducted within a reasonable time period; - 6. be conducted in accordance with the Code of Professional Conduct; - 7. provide the teacher with ongoing feedback; - 8. culminate in a formal written report; - 9. ensure that the teacher has an opportunity to discuss the report and append a written response before the report is placed in the teacher's personnel file and - 10. include an appeal process.
-[1968, 2020] - 18.2.6.3 A teacher with a principal designation should evaluate a teacher who - 1. so requests in writing (the evaluation to take place within 60 calendar days of the request); - 2. does not hold a continuing contract or a permanent teaching certificate (for the purposes of gathering information and making an employment decision about the teacher); or - 3. does not appear, as a result of supervision, to be meeting the established professional practice standard.
-[1976, 2020] - 18.2.6.4 Teachers should not be evaluated on the basis of - 1. their involvement in extracurricular activities, - 2. an assessment provided by parents or students, - 3. the achievement results of their students, - 4. their involvement in the school community or - 5. written assessments that they have made of their own teaching practice. - [1985, 2020] - 18.2.6.5 A teacher with a principal designation who, as a result of supervision, has reason to believe that a teacher's practice may not meet the established standard, should initiate an evaluation that adheres to the following process: - 1.
+- 1. adhere to the rules of natural justice; - 2. ensure that the teacher being evaluated receives written communication about why the evaluation is taking place and what procedure, criteria and standards will be used; - 3. be based only on evidence gathered during the evaluation, including observations of the teacher's teaching practice; - 4. include pre- and post-visitation conferences; - 5. be conducted within a reasonable time period; - 6. provide the teacher with ongoing feedback; - 7. culminate in a formal written report;

+- 8. ensure that the teacher has an opportunity to discuss the report and append a written response before the report is placed in the teacher's personnel file and - 9. include an appeal process.
+[1968, 2023] - 18.2.6.3 A teacher with a principal designation should evaluate a teacher who - 1. so requests in writing (the evaluation to take place within 60 calendar days of the request); - 2. does not hold a continuing contract or a permanent teaching certificate (for the purposes of gathering information and making an employment decision about the teacher); or - 3. does not appear, as a result of supervision, to be meeting the established professional practice standard.
+[1976, 2020]

+18.2.6.4 Teachers should not be evaluated on the basis of

+- 1. their involvement in extracurricular activities, - 2. an assessment provided by parents or students, - 3. the achievement results of their students, - 4. their involvement in the school community or - 5. written assessments that they have made of their own teaching practice.

+- 18.2.6.5 A teacher with a principal designation who, as a result of supervision, has reason to believe that a teacher's practice may not meet the established standard, should initiate an evaluation that adheres to the following process: - 1.
 The teacher with a principal designation meets with the teacher to discuss the concerns identified during supervision. - 2.
 On the basis of the meeting, the teacher with a principal designation determines that the teacher should either (a) continue to be supervised on an ongoing basis or (b) receive a notice of evaluation. - 3.
 If an evaluation is deemed necessary, the teacher with a principal designation issues a notice of evaluation that (a) states the reasons for the evaluation; (b) outlines the process, criteria and standards to be used; (c) proposes a reasonable timeline; and (d) describes the possible outcomes. - 4.
 The teacher with a principal designation issues an evaluation report that contains one of three possible findings: (a) that the teacher meets the established standard and should continue with the ongoing growth and supervision process, (b) that the teacher does not meet the established standard and must be evaluated for an additional period or (c) that the teacher does not meet the established standard and should be issued a notice of remediation. - 5.
-If the teacher with a principal designation issues a notice of remediation, the teacher may be removed from the growth plan requirement and is (a) advised that they must improve,
+If the teacher with a principal designation issues a notice of remediation, the teacher may be removed from the growth plan requirement and is (a) advised that they must improve, - 6.
+Following the second evaluation, the teacher with a principal designation issues a report that contains one of four possible findings: (a) that the teacher may return to the ongoing growth and supervision process, (b) that an additional period of remediation is necessary, (c) that the teacher's assignment should be changed or (d) that the superintendent should be asked to terminate the teacher's contract of employment.
+[1980, 2023]